 Digital markets of big data

 The real challenge of big data lies in the ability of companies of correctly analysing the data obtained, following this process: query, response and detailed view.
-Thanks to the growing meticulousness of the algorithms, it is possible to interpret every piece of information that runs through the network, revolutionizing traditional simple business models.
+Thanks to the growing meticulousness of the algorithms, it is possible to interpret every piece of information that runs through the network, revolutionising traditional simple business models.

 Companies exploit only part of the potential benefit given by big data, not only for lack of budget linked to investments, but above all due to the lack of specific skills.
 In this market, in fact, there are still too few big data managers who can enhance company data and the sector is new, therefore it requires unprecedented preparation.
 To study big data communication, leadership, analysis and problem-solving skills are necessary, together with excellent team building.